 - Humanization: Use your personal experience to relate with your audience

 - Originality: Always be unique and don’t regurgitate information that already exists

 - Consistency: Thought leadership is an ongoing effort and well worth it

-Just starting your thought leadership strategy or feel like your efforts are a little underwhelming?
-That’s an easy fix. ere are some inspirational topics you can embrace to power your thought leadership efforts.
+Just starting your thought leadership strategy or feel like your efforts could be more impressive?
+That’s an easy fix.
+Here are some inspirational topics you can embrace to power your thought leadership efforts: